Enel645-Group3/Submissions/README.md

 # Submissions
-This resipository was created for ENEL645 GROUP3 to work on assignments, projects and submitting them.
+This repository was created for ENEL645 GROUP3 to work on assignments, projects and submitting them.